 Mykey Studios is a training center that offers courses in 2D and 3D Animation, CG (Computer Graphics), VFX, Rendering, Character Rigging, and Post Production.
 The goal of the studio is to “provide effective training, based on real technical production and not just on teaching the individual software.”
 Courses are taught by “professionals and enthusiasts” with decades of experience, who work in video game production, film, short films and commercials.

 Courses fall under one of four categories: 3D Modeling and Animation, Architecture, Industrial Design, and VFX & Post-Production.
 The center offers 14 courses total.
 While Mykey does not offer degree programs, students may select as many courses as needed to customize a focus area or enroll in Master Classes (Programs).
 Master Classes such as Animation, VFX, and Virtual Reality are immersive (students attend classes Monday-Friday) and the take six months to complete.

 Depending on the program, students will receive one or more certificates.
 For example, graduates of the Animation Program will receive a Mykey Studios Certificate, an Autodesk Attendance Certificate, and an Autodesk Maya Certified Professional (ACP) Certificate, while Virtual Reality graduates will receive Mykey and Autodesk attendance Certificates.

-For information about studying abroad, see The Benefits of Animation Study Abroad Programs.
+To learn more about studying abroad, see The Benefits of Animation Study Abroad Programs.